Buddy Roemer: Elections

-In 1978, Roemer lost in the nonpartisan blanket primary for the 4th district congressional seat, which was vacated by popular incumbent Joe Waggonner, also from Bossier Parish.
-Waggonner announced his opposition to Roemer after Roemer criticized the excessive costs of the Red River navigation program, a favored project of the retiring Waggonner.
-Roemer finished third in the primary to Democratic State Representative Buddy Leach, with 27 percent of the ballots, and Republican Jimmy Wilson, a former state representative from Vivian in northern Caddo Parish.
-Leach went on to defeat Wilson by 266 votes in a disputed vote count.
+In 1978, Roemer ran in the nonpartisan blanket primary for the 4th district congressional seat, which was vacated by popular incumbent Joe Waggonner, also from Bossier Parish.
+Waggonner announced his opposition to Roemer after Roemer criticized the excessive costs of the Red River navigation program, which Waggoner favored.
+Roemer finished third in the primary, 1,708 votes behind Democratic State Representative Buddy Leach, with Republican Jimmy Wilson, a former state representative from Vivian in northern Caddo Parish, in second.
+Leach went on to defeat Wilson by 266 votes in a disputed general election.

 In 1980, Roemer and Wilson again challenged Leach in the primary; also running was State Senator Foster Campbell of Bossier Parish.
-That time, Wilson finished in third place, Roemer ranked second, again with 27 percent, and Leach led the field with 29 percent.
-In the general election, with the support of Wilson, Roemer handily defeated Leach, who had the support of Campbell, many other state legislators and former Governor Edwin Washington Edwards, 64 to 36 percent.
+In another close race, Wilson finished in third place, Roemer ranked second, and Leach led the field with 29 percent.
+In the general election, with the support of Wilson, Roemer handily defeated Leach, who had the support of Campbell, many other state legislators, and former Governor Edwards, 64 to 36 percent.

-After his 1980 election victory, Roemer won congressional re-election without opposition in 1982, 1984, and 1986.
+After his 1980 election victory, Roemer won re-election without opposition in 1982, 1984, and 1986.